JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 - `Chat`: Engage in AI conversations using the models of your chosen provider or with agents on CodeGPT Plus.
 - `AI Agents Marketplace`: Peruse viable agents in the Marketplace and interact with them.
 Ensure you choose `CodeGPT Plus` as your provider and establish the mandatory connection.
 You also have the option to explore directly from the Home `⌂` button.
+- `Autocomplete`: 💻 Enhance your coding experience with intelligent code completion suggestions.

 ### Experimental

-This section showcases experimental features 🧪.
+This section showcases experimental features 🧪 that are in the development phase

 - `React Sandbox`: Experiment with React components through interaction or image upload.